kaditya25/game-engine/tmux/README.md

 You'll find
 [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) a good
 tutorial on tmux.
 Note that the tmux configuration you installed from `dotfiles` alters the default tmux behavior somewhat:

 - By default, tmux's prefix key is `C-b` (Ctrl-b).
 But this requires pressing two buttons!
-The RNL's prefix key is the backtick `, which is right next to the numeric 1 key.
+The RNL's prefix key is the backtick ```, which is left of the the numeric 1 key.
 You're welcome to edit `~/.tmux.conf` if you'd like to change back to the original prefix, or select another prefix.
 - To switch to window 2: prefix 2